- Photo by: Guide Mike Lewis

 After your achievement, you will descend to the comfort of Corbet High Camp for a warm delicious meal which you have earned.
 Then it’s off to your tent to rest your weary muscles.

 Day 3 – Day 3 is what makes this program so special.
-If your party was turned around due to bad weather on day 2, day 3 can serve as a second summit attempt.
+If your party was turned around due to bad weather on day 2, day 3 can serve as a second summit attempt if your energy stores could facilitate that.
 The 3 and 4 day programs are the only programs where this is an option.
 If you reached the top on day 2, then day 3 is flexible.

 We like to try and depart for Lupine Meadows no later than 11:00am and usually arrive at the trail head between 2:30 – 3:30.
 And while your Grand Teton Experience might be over, the memories will last a lifetime.